‘Shameless’ Season 10 Gallavich Scene Leaks On Instagram

 “Remember when we first got here?
 We had fun together.”
 Ian adds.

-Mickey agrees before reminding Ian part of the reason they had so much fun together was because all they did was have sex with each other.
+Mickey agrees before reminding Ian part of the reason they had so much fun together was that all they did was have sex.

 Ian, however, corrected Mickey and noted they also “laughed” a lot too.